kappter/adaptivetesting/README.markdown

 ## Usage
 - Open the test via the GitHub Pages URL.
 - Enter your name (optional, defaults to "Anonymous").
-- Select a test (e.g., "Basic Robotics Skills Test") from the dropdown; the title updates to reflect the test, and the Start button enables.
+- Select a test (e.g., "Basic Robotics Skills Test") from the dropdown; the title updates, and the Start button changes to a bright blue, clickable state.
 - Click Start to begin.
 - Answer 10 questions by clicking an option; the selected option is highlighted in bright blue (1525D1) until "Next" is clicked.
 - Receive immediate feedback (correct in cyan-teal 2BAFB9, incorrect in deep pink-magenta C71E5D).